The power clean encompasses a combination of three reasons why you hit the gym:

 If you’ve never practiced front squatting, then doing them in place of back squats for a few weeks get you used to the movement pattern needed to catch the bar on your shoulders and not on your wrists.

 Are you doing all of this and still have direct joint pain or no way in hell you’ll ever get there?
 The high pull is a great substitute.
-Or, for athletes using cleans as a power training tool can switch to loaded jumps.
-Obviously, a loaded jump variation will focus on lower body development instead of your whole body like a clean variation.
+For athletes using cleans as a power training tool, you can replace cleans with a combination of loaded jumps, kettlebell swings, and push presses.

 We’ve all seen it.
 A good clean until the catch, and then legs split apart and stagger, there’s valgus collapse on one leg, and the lifter takes a few steps to stabilize himself and get the hips underneath the bar.
 Leave your ego at the door.
 Be intelligent with your loading and ability levels.
 The power clean is a great tool, but don’t be an idiot.